The chief cause of skin reddening and sunburn

 Well in reality what is happening, is that as long as you skin is red and hot, those excitable rogue molecules I was talking about earlier, the free radicals, are continuing with their cycle of destruction on the skin.

-That’s right, the skin’s stress response system signals are still on red alert, so your AFTER SUN LOTION is only offering only TEMPORARY RELIEF and WON’T REVERSE DAMAGE done by those BURNING rays.
+That’s right, the skin’s stress response system signals are still on red alert, so you’re AFTER SUN LOTION is only offering only TEMPORARY RELIEF and WON’T REVERSE DAMAGE done by those BURNING rays.

 Sorry to be the bearer of bad news, but the skin just keeps on burning.

 UVB AND DARK PATCHES ON THE SKIN